 Coordinators: M. Uhrig-Homburg

-Part of the modules: Topics in Finance I (p.
-46)[IW3BWLFBV5], eFinance (p.
-37)[IW3BWLISM3]
+Part of the modules: eFinance (p.
+35)[IW3BWLISM3], Topics in Finance I (p.
+44)[IW3BWLFBV5]

-ECTS Credits Hours per week Term Instruction language 4.5 2/1 Summer term de
+ECTS Credits Hours per week Term Instruction language

+4,5 2/1 Summer term de

+Learning Control / Exa aminations

+Conditions

 The objective of the Derivatives lecture is to become familiar with financial markets, especially derivatives markets.
 Traded securities and frequently used trading strategies will be introduced.
 Furthermore the pricing of derivatives will be derived and their use in risk management will be discussed.